ddyjis/CMT212/Report.md

 ![](http://ww4.sinaimg.cn/large/006tNbRwgy1ff6l2o4vohj30hs0dcjs6.jpg)

 It is found that MHL (Marshall Islands), is the only country that adopted all 20 vaccine.
-A majority of countries adopted 12 - 16 types of vaccine.
+A majority of countries adopted <u>12 - 16 types of vaccine</u>.

-To further investigate the data, as the two datasets consist of collections of time series, I also did testings for time series on the data.
-Augmented Dickey-Fuller Test is the test for stationarity of a time series.
+To further investigate the data, as the two datasets consist of collections of time series, I also did <u>testings for time series</u> on the data.
+Augmented Dickey-Fuller Test is the test for <u>stationarity</u> of a time series.
 If a time series is stationary, its joint probability distribution does not change over time.
 In other words, there is no trend present in the time series.
 I carried out Augmented Dickey-Fuller Test for records in the two datasets for mortality trends as well as the vaccine adoption trends. `statsmodels` is a python library that provides time series analysis tools.
 The following is the codes I used:

 ```python
 # function for testing time series stationarity using Augmented Dickey-Fuller Test